 A portion of event proceeds are donated to the Peninsula Trails Coalition, a local non-profit organization dedicated to the construction, maintenance, and promotion of the Olympic Discovery Trail and Olympic Adventure Trail.

-The Big Hurt event central, or Hub, is located in downtown Port Angeles at the Waterfront Park at the intersection of Oak Street and Railroad Avenue.
+The Big Hurt event central, or Hub, is located in downtown Port Angeles at the Pebble Beach Park at the intersection of Oak Street and Railroad Avenue.

-There is a 15-minute mandatory team meeting (all team members) at 8:30 a.m. at the race hub at Waterfront Park.
+There is a 15-minute mandatory team meeting (all team members) at 8:30 a.m. at the race hub at Pebble Beach Park.
 No exceptions.
 All must attend.

 NO REFUNDS are available for this race.